Popular Stories

 Method:

 Put on gloves to protect your hands.
 Combine washing soda, Epsom salts, bicarb soda and essential oil into a large bowl.
 Slowly add lemon juice, mixing as you pour.
-It will fizz as the lemon juice and bicarb soda react but continue to stir until combined.
+It will fizz as the lemon juice and bicarb soda react, but continue to stir until combined.
 Spoon mixture into ice trays and firmly press each one down.
 Set aside to dry for 24 hours.
 Once set, put the tablets into a lidded jar or container.
 Use them as you would a store-bought dishwasher tablet.

 3. Lectric washing powder’s miracle spray

-If the news that washing soda is readily available from your local supermarket wasn’t good enough, Mums in the group say the recipe on the back of the Lectric Washing Powder packet is fantastic.
+If the news that washing soda is readily available from your local supermarket wasn’t good enough, mums in the group say the recipe on the back of the Lectric Washing Powder packet is fantastic.
 It’s a miracle spray can be used on: benchtops, tiles, painted surfaces, stoves, greasy pots and pans, vinyl and tiles, spot-cleaning carpets, stained collars, ovens and more!

 Find the recipe here.